📋 Key Takeaways at a Glance

 🇵🇰 Pakistan (USEFP)

-Pakistan has one of the largest Fulbright programs globally, managed by USEFP.
+Pakistan has one of the largest Fulbright programs globally, managed by USEFP (United States Education Foundation in Pakistan).
 Extremely competitive — ~2,000+ applications for ~150 positions.
 Priority fields often include STEM, public policy, and education.
-Apply through usefp.org.

 🇮🇳 India (USIEF)

-Managed by USIEF.
+Managed by USIEF (United States-India Educational Foundation).
 India's Fulbright-Nehru program offers Masters, PhD, and research fellowships.
 Strong emphasis on social sciences and STEM.
-Apply through usief.org.in.

 🇧🇩 Bangladesh